diazale/topstrat/README.md

 There is some discussion on parameters in Diaz-Papkovich et al<sup>1</sup>.

 As a demo, the two scripts are set up to use the 1KGP data, which is freely available [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/hd_genotype_chip).
 For convenience, we have included some of the data in this repo, which is listed below.
+We have also included some demo code that visualizes the data:
+* `1kgp_interactive_demo.Rmd`: the R notebook
+* `1kgp_interactive_demo.html`: the [output](1kgp_interactive_demo.html) of the R notebook

+## Manuscript code
+We have included the code used in our manuscript:
+* `1kgp_figures.Rmd`: Visualizations of 1KGP data, except for the ternary plot
+* `1kgp_ternary_plot.R`: Used to generate ternary plots
+* `helper_functions.R`: A variety of background functions to import data, export data, visualize clusters, etc
+* `pgs_evaluation.R`: Used to evaluate polygenic scores by clusters and look at potentially influential alleles
+* `ukb_pheno_distributions.R`: Used to visualize phenotype distributions for selected populations in the UKB
+* `ukb_plot_smoothed_phenotypes.R`: Used to plot the smoothed phenotypes from the UKB
+* `ukb_smoothing.R`: The smoothing algorithm used to regularize data over the 604 parametrizations
+* ``

 ## 1KGP data included